 - Pass the CUNY Reading, Writing, and Mathematics assessment examinations.

 - File a graduation application with the Registrar’s Office (Room A-101) during the appropriate filing period.
 Consult the Academic Calendar for opening and closing filing dates.

 Please Note: Records are not automatically evaluated for graduation eligibility once you have accumulated 60 credits.
 You must file an official graduation application.
 Otherwise, your academic record will not be reviewed.

 Q: What is a Graduation Evaluation?

 Once you apply for graduation, the Registrar’s graduation staff evaluates your record and determines whether you have met the degree requirements.
-Letters are mailed to ONLY those students who have deficiencies; you will be informed in writing of what is missing towards your degree.
-It is the student’s responsibility to fulfill his or her specific degree requirements upon filing for graduation, and that the requirements are met at that time.
+Letters are mailed to ONLY those students who have deficiencies; you will be informed in writing of what degree requirements you are missing.
+It is the student’s responsibility to fulfill his or her specific degree requirements upon filing for graduation.
 If the requirements are NOT met at the end of the filing semester, you MUST reapply for graduation to be re-evaluated.
 Original applications are not automatically reactivated for future consideration.
 All degrees awarded will be posted on your academic transcript, beginning the last day of business of the months of June (for Spring degrees), August (for Summer degrees), or January (for Fall degrees).
 Please Note: Degrees are NOT awarded at the end of the Winter module, and Winter module coursework does not count backwards towards a January (Fall) degree.
-Students completing their courses during the winter must file in the spring for a June degree (dates posted on the on-line academic calendar).
+Students completing their courses during the winter must file in the spring for a June degree (dates are posted on the Academic Calendar).